 The tuition remission benefit covers the tuition charges only, either at 100% or 50% depending on the situation.
 Students shall be charged all other applicable fees including laboratory, books and supplies.

-A few Rider programs are not eligible for remission, among them the Executive MBA Program, the Westminster Conservatory, and the English Language Institute.
+A few Rider programs are not eligible for remission, among them the Westminster Conservatory and the English Language Institute.
 Recipients must meet all admissions standards and academic progress requirements applicable to other students.
-Please direct all questions on tuition remission to the HR office, Mona Marder x7286.
+Please direct all questions on tuition remission to the HR office, Linda Kerner at extension 7284.

 Undergraduate Tuition Remission